MischaU8/yumyum/exercises/modeling-exercise-24_7xNzbLzEyOA.md

 faces into the solid
-then radial array with a count of three perform another Boolean difference operation add Phillips to the new edges and you're good to go
+then radial array with a count of three perform another Boolean difference operation add fillets to the new edges and you're good to go